The Vermont Statutes Online

 (C) Fees shall be waived when a license is required to provide services under this subdivision.

-(11) Treat as incomplete any license application submitted with a check subsequently returned for insufficient funds.
+(11) Treat as incomplete any license application submitted with a check subsequently returned for insufficient funds or without the personal attestation of the applicant or an authorized officer of an applicant corporation as to the representations therein.

 (12) Waive or modify continuing education requirements for persons on active duty in the U.S. Armed Forces.